telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/fluent-themes-blending.md

 ![tools-visual-style-builder-working-with-visual-style-builder-fluent-themes-blending 006](images/tools-visual-style-builder-fluent-themes-blending004.png)

->note If you already have loaded a customized Fluent theme (but not a Fluent variation) it will remain loaded when generating a Fluent variation.
+>tip If you already have loaded a customized Fluent theme (but not a Fluent variation) it will remain loaded when generating a Fluent variation.

 This will open the **Fluent Blend Dialog** from which you can create a new palette or modify the selected one.